jwodder/rsrepo/README.md

 ### Options

-- `--major` — Set the release's version to the next major version
+- `--major` — Set the release's version to the next major version after the most recent Git tag

-- `--minor` — Set the release's version to the next minor version
+- `--minor` — Set the release's version to the next minor version after the most recent Git tag

-- `--micro` — Set the release's version to the next micro version
+- `--patch` — Set the release's version to the next micro version after the most recent Git tag